VISITING THE HISTORY CENTER

 Do I need to make an appointment?

-Is the History Center open during regular Library hours?
+Is The History Center open during regular Library hours?

 What can I expect during my research visit?